 Did you get that?
 It’s so simple!
 Here’s an example.
 If you want the chicks outside after they are fully feathered by June 1 then count back on the calendar.
 Ten weeks would be mid March.
 When you call the hatchery, ask for your order to be shipped on a day in mid March.

 The important part isn’t the 8 to 10 weeks.
 The important factor is knowing your climate, normal weather and factors affecting your chicks warmth.
 If you have no way to keep the chicks warm in an outside coop, then you will need to keep them in the house until they can regulate their body heat.
+(Here’s more info on chicken keeping and winter.)
 The best time to start chicks will vary for everyone.
 I personally believe that when the temperature cannot be kept above 65 degrees, in the coop or in the brooder, even with new feathers, the chicks will get chilled.

 As far as your Chicken Fever?
 Pick up a copy of your favorite chicken magazine and dream on!